 - 4 cups of all-purpose flour

 - 1 stick of butter or non-dairy alternative

 - 1/2 cup heavy cream or non-dairy milk

 - 4 tsp orange flower water (or rum or orange zest)

 In a large bowl, place all the dry ingredients and blend.
 Make a well in the center, and break the eggs into it.
 In a microwave-safe dish, melt the butter, and then add the water to cool the butter.
 Add this mixture to the eggs.
 Then follow with the rest of the wet ingredients.

-When you’re ready to fry, add canola or other oil to a heavy, large pot to the depth of about 4 inches.
+When you’re ready to fry, add canola or other neutral oil to a heavy, large frying pan or pot to the depth of at least 2 inches.
 Heat the oil to approximately 320-330 degrees Fahrenheit.
 If you’re not sure of the temperature, add a small piece of dough.
 The oil should bubble actively all around the dough and quickly bring it to the surface.

-Roll out the dough with a floured rolling pin to about 1/4 inch in thickness, and cut in rows.
-Next, cut across at a diagonal to make slanted squares (parallelograms if I recall my grade school geometry).
+Roll out sections of the dough with a floured rolling pin to about 1/4 inch in thickness, and cut in rows.
+Next, cut across at a diagonal to make slanted rectangles (parallelograms if I recall my grade school geometry).
 Traditionally a slit is cut into this rectangle and one end is pulled through the hole.
 Any shape will work, though.

 Drop the dough in the oil.
 Keep a close eye on the donuts, and flip them when they begin to get golden.
 Don’t wait until they are too brown to flip, or they will easily turn too dark.
 When both sides are lightly golden, remove and transfer to a paper towel lined plate.